- Alumni & Donors

 - French language track

 “In my university, we focus more on literature, so the Summer School was an occasion to learn more about political and sociological issues in France and the European Union while taking French language courses.” - Yingtong, China

 Students who choose to take French summer courses in the Summer School's University Programme have the unique advantage of learning at one of France’s most prestigious universities while being immersed in the daily routines of life in Paris.

 French Language Track Overview

 Students of the French language track take classes at one of six levels, which covers learning French for beginners to advanced students.
 A student's current level of French is determined by an initial placement test during the application process and a definitive placement test held on the first day.
 In assessing a student’s level, Sciences Po uses the Common European Framework of Reference for Languages (CEFR), which places full beginners at level A1 and advanced students at level C2.
 Download an explanation of the CEFR levels (in English and French, PDF, 140Ko).

 A student’s course schedule is determined by his or her knowledge of French; students take the level of French they wish to reach at the end of the session.
 For example, a complete beginner should take Level A1, while a student with a B1 level of French will take Level B2 at the Summer School.
 Learn more about how to demonstrate proficiency at a level of French on the Eligibility page.

 French Language Levels

 The coursework offered in the French language track is determined by a student's language level.
-The French language track includes the following courses:
+The French language track includes a total of 66 contact hours per session broken down into the following courses:

 - French language classes account for the majority of class time at every level, which allows students to make maximum progress during their time at the Summer School (48 contact hours for one session).